01 of 03

 Download and Print the Floss Bobbins

-To prepare your bobbins, download the printable JPG.
+To prepare your bobbins, download this printable JPG.
 There are eight bobbins per page.

 Print the JPG on card stock.
 Heavier card stock is best because it will keep your bobbins strong and prevent them from folding as you wrap them with embroidery thread.